QSmally/DispatchQueue/README.md

 * Terminate tasks which take longer than x ms.

 ## Performance
-To see the effects of implementing Dispatch threads into your application, clone the repository and run `npm run test:latency` for a basic timing benchmark.
+To see the effects of implementing DispatchQueue, clone the repository and run `npm run test:latency` for a basic timing benchmark.

 ## Installation
 `npm install dispatchqueue`